-This information will help prevent you from developing pressure ulcers or sores.
+This information will explain how you can prevent developing pressure ulcers.

 - Raise the head of the bed as little as possible, unless your medical condition makes it unsafe to lie flat.
 This will put less pressure on your buttocks.